|My Favourite Planet > English > Europe > Greece > Attica > Athens > galleries > |

 18. The inscription dedicating the Pedestal to Agrippa

-What remained of a five-line inscription was noted the west face of the pedestal by James Stuart and Nicholas Revett during their stay to Athens 1751-1753 (see gallery page 12 note 2).
+What remained of a five-line inscription was noted the west face of the pedestal by James Stuart and Nicholas Revett during their stay to Athens 1751-1753 (see note on page 12).

 Doctor Richard Chandler also recorded the inscription a decade later (see note 9 above), and relates that he read the badly worn lettering through a pocket telescope.
 His version differs from Stuart's.